 - Reduce required hours of public service.

-It is possible, in some situations, to defeat a UDD charge completely.
 To explore the outcomes of your individual case, you should contact a skilled and accomplished UDD attorney as soon as possible.
-Attorney Patterson Weaver offers free consultations and case evaluations and would be pleased to confer with you regarding the particulars of your situation with you.
+The attorneys at Patterson Weaver Law offer free consultations and case evaluations and would be pleased to confer with you regarding the circumstances of your case.

 For a free case evaluation, please call attorney Patterson Weaver today and discuss the options available in your individual case.
 The prosecution will certainly have an attorney pursuing their interests, call an experienced lawyer today to protect and pursue your best interests.